rieckpil/progmot/content/blog/one-year-course-release.md

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
 The visitors also stay on my side and I have full control over the content.

-For [Thrive Apprentice](https://thrivethemes.com/affiliates/ref.php?id=12012) you need both a eCommerce Provider and a hosting solution.
+For [Thrive Apprentice](https://thrivethemes.com/affiliates/ref.php?id=12012) you need both a eCommerce Provider and a video hosting solution.
 For the eCommerce provider, I've picked [SendOwl](https://www.sendowl.com?r=db519) as their offerings and pricing are quite reasonable (current plan is $26/month).
+Vimeo is one of the supported video hosting solutions and the integration works by just copying the link.

 Once I've signed up for my [SendOwl](https://www.sendowl.com?r=db519) account, I connected both my Stripe and PayPal account to have the most common payment options.